matchyOrg/.github/profile/README.md

 ### Daniel [@Fancy11111](https://github.com/Fancy11111)
 `🟢 frontend contributor`

 Daniel has the most experience in the software industry from the people in our team.
 He developed features reliably and with high quality.
-He also coached us and gave us valuable feedback in how to improve the UX of the app.

 ### Jakob [@jakobsohm](https://jakobsohm.at/)
 `🟢 logo designer`